Ahan05/Coursera_yandex_ml/README.md

 Specialization of machine learning on Coursera (made by Yandex + MIPT)

-There are presentations about ML and some of my work.
+There are presentations about ML and work.